Let me start off with a straw man: static scene autofocus with mirrorless cameras is more accurate and more consistent than with DSLRs.

 The casual shooter that's only using their camera once a month or less simply wants magic.

-We've moved closer to true focus magic over the years, but it's still not completely there yet, even though Nikon seems to promise it with the Z9.
+We've moved closer to true focus magic over the years, but it's still not completely there yet, even though Canon, Nikon, and Sony are all delivering some reasonable approximation pretty far down their lineups now.
 Meanwhile, a lot of commentators and reviewers aren't spending enough time with every camera that comes down the pike to really say that they've done the detail and practice work.
 It doesn't help that the camera makers are closed lip about what the camera is actually doing and offer little help.

-For example, when Nikon launched the Z7 with great fanfare, not a single Nikon product manager or employee I talked to could describe what the autofocus system was actually doing (they still can't, by the way, and I still have at least three unanswered questions that only a Nikon design engineer is likely to be able to answer).
+For example, when Nikon launched the Z7 with great fanfare, not a single Nikon product manager or employee I talked to could describe what the autofocus system was actually doing (they still really can't, by the way, and I still have at least three unanswered questions that only a Nikon design engineer is likely to be able to answer).
 Every Nikon Ambassador I encountered in those first demonstrations was using AF-S (single servo focus) because they weren't getting the knowledge (or time) to master the continuous autofocus system.
-So when you hand cameras to people who've never seen or used it before, what do you think happens?
+When you hand cameras to people who've never seen or used it before with no instruction, what do you think happens?

-Sony and Fujifilm, bless their souls, have a longish history of iteration now with their mirrorless focus systems.
-A lot of people don't remember just how bad the original Fujifilm or Sony autofocus was for continuous shooting.
-Far worse than where Nikon was with the original Z6 and Z7.
-But Sony is up to firmware 5.x software for the A9, and technically we're nearing about a dozen focus system updates across the Alpha line.
-Likewise, Fujifilm is at least a half dozen significant iterations in their focus mechanics.
-Nikon, to date, is probably three iterations in (the Z9 is a big leap fourth).
+Most of the camera companies, bless their souls, have a longish history of iteration now with their mirrorless focus systems.
+A lot of people don't remember just how bad the original Fujifilm or Sony autofocus were for continuous action.
+Far worse than where Nikon was with their original Z6 and Z7.
+But Sony is over a dozen focus system updates across the Alpha line.
+Nikon improved the Z9—which was already really good when it first appeared—four additional times.

-Even with all that iteration, I'm still not sure we're at the point where anyone can truly claim "just pay attention to the framing and the camera will do the rest."
-Though with the A1 and Z9 we're getting close.
+Even with all that iteration, I'm still not sure we're yet at the point where anyone can truly claim "just pay attention to the framing and the camera will do the rest."
+Though with the Canon R1/R3, Nikon Z8/Z9, and Sony A1 and A9 Mark III we're getting close.

 And thus autofocus remains a highly contentious subject.

-It's time for another straw man: with almost no exception, I'd rather have the current top-end mirrorless autofocus system from any vendor rather than any autofocus system I was shooting with 12 years ago.
+It's time for another straw man: with almost no exception, I'd rather have the current top-end mirrorless autofocus system from any vendor rather than any DSLR autofocus system I was using a dozen years ago.

 Put another way: we're far better off than we were not too long ago.
 And every camera maker is working frantically at pushing things even further into the good.

-Stop arguing and do more study and shooting.
+Stop arguing and do more study and image taking.
 Amazingly, the autofocus system you're complaining about will get better when you do. /mic drop